The Basics of Tension-Type Headaches

-Diagnosing Tension-type headache
+Diagnosing Tension-Type headache

-There are no diagnostic tests to confirm tension-type headache.
+There are no diagnostic tests to confirm a tension-type headache.
 Diagnosis is accomplished by reviewing the patient’s personal and family medical history, studying their symptoms, and conducting an examination.
 Because of the association of tension-type headache-like symptoms with secondary headaches (due to an underlying cause or condition), doctors should consider the possibility of a secondary headache disorder when people present with presumed tension-type headache.
 This is particularly important if someone develops new/different headaches or has progressive headaches that are increasing in frequency.
 Examples of secondary causes include medication overuse or structural brain lesions.

 At times, it can be difficult to distinguish between tension-type headache and a migraine attack.
 Tension-type headache is not made worse by physical activity.
 It is not accompanied by vomiting, and if nausea is present, it is mild.
-A migraine attack may be accompanied by increased sensitivity to both light and sound; one or neither accompanies tension-type headache.
+A migraine attack may be accompanied by increased sensitivity to both light and sound; one or neither accompanies the tension-type headache.
 It is, however, possible for a tension-type headache to trigger a migraine attack.

-Treatment of Tension-type headache
+Treatment of Tension-Type headache

-Infrequent episodic tension-type headache needs only treatment for the individual episodes (acute treatment).
+Infrequent episodic tension-type headache needs only treatment for individual episodes (acute treatment).
 Simple analgesics, such as nonsteroidal anti-inflammatory drugs (NSAIDs) or aspirin, are reasonable choices.
 Sometimes combination analgesics including caffeine can be more effective; but with frequent use, side effects such as rebound headache may emerge.
 Use of combination therapies containing either butalbital or opioids for treatment of tension-type headache is generally not recommended because of the risk of tolerance, dependency, toxicity, and the development of medication overuse headache.
-Acute treatments should be limited to no more than twice per week, otherwise they can produce medication overuse headache and may cause undesirable effects on the liver, kidneys, stomach and other organs.
+Acute treatments should be limited to no more than twice per week, otherwise, they can produce medication overuse headache and may cause undesirable effects on the liver, kidneys, stomach and other organs.

-If tension-type headaches are frequent, long lasting, or associated with a significant amount of disability, then preventive treatment is recommended.
+If tension-type headaches are frequent, long-lasting, or associated with a significant amount of disability, then preventive treatment is recommended.
 Commonly used preventive strategies include medications such as amitriptyline and non-medication treatments for headache such as biofeedback, relaxation, and cognitive-behavioral therapy, acupuncture, massage therapy or physical therapy.